arturesteves/sec-project/README.md

 `mvn clean test`

 ## Documentation
-The client side programs documentation can be found at [CLIENT-DOCUMENTATION](docs/CLIENT-DOCUMENTATION.md).
+The client side programs documentation can be found at [CLIENT-DOC](docs/CLIENT-DOCUMENTATION.md).
-The server side programs documentation can be found at [SERVER-DOCUMENTATION](docs/SERVER-DOCUMENTATION.md).
+The server side programs documentation can be found at [SERVER-DOC](docs/SERVER-DOCUMENTATION.md).
+The web server api documentation can be found at [SERVER-API-DOC](docs/SERVER-API-DOCUMENTATION.md).

 ## License
 Licensed under MIT.
 See [LICENSE](LICENSE) for more information.